UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/04_practical.md

 :::
 ::::

-After you've submitted the job and it's completed, you should see something like:
+After you've submitted the job (or run it locally) and it's completed, you should see something like:

 ```output
 Hello, yourname@nid001686 I am process 1 of 4 total processes executing and I am running on node nid001686.